Semantic-guided Gaussian Splatting for High-Fidelity Underwater Scene Reconstruction: Methodology

+To address this limitation, we incorporate semantic information into the Gaussian representation to enable object-aware regularization.
+An overview of the proposed semantic-guided Gaussian module is shown in \autoref{fig:SGprocess}.
+By integrating semantic features, the framework links high-level scene understanding with low-level degradation.
+In turbid conditions, photometric supervision alone struggles to distinguish true geometry from medium-induced artifacts such as backscatter.
+The proposed semantic-guided loss ($L_s$) acts as a structural constraint by enforcing feature consistency among Gaussian primitives within the same semantic region (e.g., coral reefs or shipwrecks).
+This discourages the allocation of density to semantically incoherent regions such as floating particles or haze, thereby improving the fidelity of reconstructed geometry, particularly around salient object boundaries.

-To improve the reconstruction quality of underwater scenes, we incorporate semantic guidance into the 3DGS framework.
-Each Gaussian is augmented with a learnable semantic feature vector $f_s \in \mathbb{R}^d$, where $d$ is the projected dimension of the semantic embedding space.
-Unlike spatial or appearance attributes, $f_s$ is optimised with external supervision to capture high-level semantic information.
+In the proposed framework, each Gaussian primitive is extended with an additional semantic attribute represented by a learnable feature vector $f_s \in \mathbb{R}^d$, where $d$ denotes the dimensionality of the semantic embedding space.
+In contrast to geometric and photometric attributes, $f_s$ is optimized under external supervision to encode high-level contextual information, enabling object-aware regularization during reconstruction.

-To obtain reference embeddings, we first generate textual descriptions for each scene using BLIPo3~\cite{chen2025blip3}, which guide Grounded-SAM~\cite{ren2024grounded} to capture regions of interest in the input image $I_{img}$.
+To obtain reference semantic embeddings, we first generate textual descriptions for each scene using BLIP3-o~\citep{chen2025blip3}.
+These descriptions are then used to guide Grounded-SAM~\citep{ren2024grounded} to identify regions of interest in the input image $I_{\mathrm{img}}$.
+The process can be expressed as:

-where $\mathcal{R}$ is the bounding box of the detected object and $f_{\text{ref}}$ denotes the CLIP embedding of the detected region.
+where $R = \{\mathcal{R}_k\}_{k=1}^{K}$ denotes the set of detected semantic regions, $\mathcal{R}_k$ denotes the $k$-th semantic region, $I_{\mathcal{R}_k}$ represents the cropped image patch corresponding to the $k$-th region, and $f_{\text{ref},k}$ denotes the CLIP embedding extracted from that region.
+In practice, a fixed number of regions ($K=3$ in our implementation) is selected for each image to cover the dominant semantic content in the scene.
+Each selected region provides a region-level semantic target for supervising the Gaussian primitives whose projections fall within that region.

-During training, all Gaussians whose projections fall inside the region $\mathcal{R}$ are encouraged to align their semantic features with $f_{\text{ref}}$ via the following loss:
+During training, Gaussian primitives whose projections fall within the detected semantic regions are encouraged to align their semantic features with the corresponding reference embedding via the following loss:

-This semantic alignment enforces object-level consistency, allowing the model to preserve meaningful structure even under sparse-view or noisy underwater conditions, thereby enhancing both the fidelity and interpretability of the reconstructed scenes.
+where $\mathcal{G}_{\mathrm{vis}}$ denotes the set of visible Gaussian primitives assigned to semantic regions, and $r(i)$ denotes the index of the semantic region associated with the projection of the $i$-th Gaussian.
+Accordingly, $f_{\text{ref},\,r(i)}$ is the reference semantic embedding assigned to the $i$-th Gaussian based on its corresponding region, and $f_s^{(i)}$ denotes the learnable semantic feature of the $i$-th Gaussian primitive $G_i$.
+In cases of overlapping regions, a deterministic first-match rule is applied, while Gaussians not covered by any region are excluded from semantic supervision.
+The loss is applied in a view-dependent manner, such that visibility and occlusion are handled implicitly by the standard 3DGS rendering pipeline.